heatherkennyduddela/barn-swallow-gps/README.md

 * `GPS points all sites.csv` table of GPS points for each female
 * `Barn where tags were deployed 2021.csv` table of nesting barn locations

-This script produces the fillowing figures reported in the manuscript:
+This script produces the following figures reported in the manuscript:

 * Figure 1
-* Figure S2
+* Figures S4 and S5

 Use the script `est-max-dist.R` to calculate the estimated maximum distance traveled from the nesting barn for each bird.
 This script downsamples to the fewest number of GPS points per bird (60), and repeatedly takes random samples of 60 points for each bird to calculate the estimated maximum distance.
 This helps account for uneven sampling across birds.
 The final distance estimates are the average for each bird across 100 replicats.
 This script takes the following input data: